joaquin-17/Inverse-Problems/README.md

 # Inverse-Problems
-General repository with theory, examples and Codes for solving inverse problems
+General repository with theory, examples and codes for solving inverse problems